rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 No. Image charges are the responsibility of the person sharing the image.
-However, if you create an image of a server that was built from an image that was shared to you, that image is stored in your account and charged at normal Cloud Files rates.
+However, if you create an image of a server that was built from an image that was shared with you, that image is stored in your account and charged at normal Cloud Files rates.

 #### What information is required to share an image from one account to another?